SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Even within other subjects, giving easy and accessible motions (and motions they would find fun).
 Feeling hopeless and having nothing to say before a speech is quite depressing.
 - Although we know that nearly all motions are balanced, freshers often think most motions are unbalanced.
 Give them easy motions which even they will think are balanced.
 - Philosophy motions are usually fun, but unfortunately usually follow the format of, "THW use this amazing technology", and feel unbalanced for opp because:
-- + Freshers feel lost thinking of an opp case cuz the benefits look great and they don't know how to outweigh them.
+- + Freshers feel lost thinking of an opp case because the benefits look great and they don't know how to outweigh them.
 - + Beginners don't think about regulation, mismanagement, and long term consequences.
 - + So even if there is tremendous learning potential after the round, people can feel depressed during the round.
 - not being brutally honest and telling speakers their speeches were shit in the early days.